-Case of Irma.
-A Mazateca, a woman who gave birth to her baby in the garden of a Oaxaca (Mexico) hospital because she was denied adequate medical care and because the necessary health care infrastructure was lacking, in violation of her rights to health, personal integrity and security, dignified treatment, a life free of violence, equality, and non-discrimination.
+Article 15.
+Parragraph 13 of the Organic Law on the Women's Right to a Life Free of Violence in Venezuela. http://venezuela.unfpa.org/documentos/Ley-mujer.pdf personal integrity and security, dignified treatment, a life free of violence, equality, and non-discrimination.
 In November 2013, a complaint was lodged with the National Commission on Human Rights (CNDH), which issued measures so that this would not be repeated.
-However, reparation for harm was left entirely at the discretion of the responsible authority and no objective parameters were established for determining the amount of compensation.118
+However, reparation for harm was left entirely at the discretion of the responsible authority and no objective parameters were established for determining the amount of compensation.
+118

-123. The Committee also urges the States to provide timely and truthful information to pregnant women, including adapted information for indigenous, illiterate, and rural women, among others, so that they can make free and informed decisions that are respected.
-Given the importance of an intercultural perspective, the Committee recommends permitting the inclusion of indigenous populations in health services, with full respect for their customs and cultural norms.
+- 124 The Committee also urges the States to provide timely and truthful information to pregnant women, including adapted information for indigenous, illiterate, and rural women, among others, so that they can take free and informed decisions that are respected.
+Given the importance of an intercultural perspective, the Committee recommends permitting the inclusion of indigenous populations in health services, with full respect for their customs and cultural norms. - 125 For all these reasons, the Committee reiterates its Recommendation to the States they not only adopt provisions to criminalize obstetric violence, but also respect what constitutes a natural process before, during and after childbirth, without arbitrary or excessive medication.